byuitechops/project-life-cycle/Systems Explained (Tutorials)/02_PreliminaryDesign.md

 ### Time Estimate: 1-3 hours
 - *Depending on the project and knowledge of the developer, the time estimate may differ.*

+Developers should anticipate that their design will change after conversations with more senior developers.
+They should approach the approval process with a "How can my design be better?" attitude.

 ## Tutorial of Process

 Congratulations!
 If you are reading this chances are your project has made it through the [Project Capture Process](./01_ProjectCapture.md)!
 Now you are ready to do some research, come up with a light weight design and prototype those parts of the design/project that you are learning (e.g. test a library that you've never used before)!
 What follows are the steps of this process.
 The [Key Components Doc](../02_KeyComponentsDoc.md) will serve sort of as a worksheet as you make your way through this stage, but it will also serve as an artifact (a fancy way of saying a document that we want to keep for reference and historical purposes).